Stanly0418/CSC-680-Final-Project/README.md

 Design: Create wireframes and UI designs for the application.
 Frontend Development: Build the user interface and implement client-side functionalities using Swift and Xcode.
 Data Storage Implementation: Set up Core Data to manage user and vehicle information locally.
-Payment Integration: Incorporate Apple Pay to handle transactions.
 Testing: Conduct comprehensive testing to ensure functionality, security, and performance.
-Deployment: Launch the application on the App Store.
 Maintenance: Provide ongoing support and updates as needed.